 It’s his birthday today.

-As someone whose family can (and does) recite What’s Up, Doc? from beginning to end – “What happened to Fritz?”
+I come from a family who can (and does) recite What’s Up, Doc? from beginning to end – “What happened to Fritz?”
 “There is only me.
 Franz.”
-“Oh, what a SHAME.” – this is sad news!
+“Oh, what a SHAME.”
 (My old friend Trav wrote up a tribute to Henry when Henry died in 2019.)
+My brother and I were indoctrinated into What’s Up Doc young, when our parents let us stay up late to see it.
+We have now passed it on to the next generation.

-Here’s a story I came across just recently.
-It illuminates perfectly Buck Henry’s genius.
+Here’s a story I love.
+It illuminates Buck Henry’s glinty-eyed genius.
 It comes from an interview with Peter Bogdanovich at the AFI back in the 70s.
-Bogdanovich had the idea for this kooky story, a spin on the screwball comedies of the 1930s, featuring a dizzy dame, an absent-minded professor, and a hot-to-trot old lady, who all have the same style bag.
-Hijinx ensue when the bags get mixed up.
+Bogdanovich had the idea for this kooky story, a spin on the screwball comedies of the 1930s, featuring a dizzy dame, an absent-minded professor, and a hot-to-trot old lady: these three characters all have identical bags.
+The bags get mixed up.
+Hijinx ensues.

 One more bag in play means one more level of confusion.
 Means more utter anarchy.
 If there were only three bags, the audience could easily keep track of each one.
 With four, you lose track.
 As a matter of fact, during filming Bogdanovich lost track at a couple different points.
 “I think we’ve lost one bag.”